prokenz101/utilities-py/README.md

 ## Installing
 To install the script, just download the `consumer-edition` branch as a ZIP file and extract it.

+Then, open `utilities.ahk` and double check your system tray to make sure the file is really open.

 ### Getting the modules required:
 Change directory to the extracted folder and run
 ```bash
 pip install -r requirements.txt
 ```

-Once the modules have downloaded, type any command
+Once the modules have downloaded, type any command and press F8 to trigger the script.

 Open [powertoys](https://github.com/microsoft/PowerToys) and type 'help' to view the helpcenter.
 Or alternatively you could view the help center [here](https://github.com/prokenz101/utilities/blob/main/helpcenter.md).